Happy2301/NLP-text-classification-aidi1002/README.md

-# NLP Text Classification with BERT
+# NLP Text Classification with DistilBERT

 This project is part of the AIDI 1002 Final Project.
 It involves building a text classification model using both traditional and transformer-based approaches.